European Stock Markets, Oil Prices Retreat - UrduPoint

 Lai's "modest winning margin and the legislative impasse suggest limitations on pursuing radical agendas, especially regarding Taiwan's independence", said Saxo Markets' Redmond Wong.

-The United States and Britain have in recent days launched strikes against Yemen's Huthis in retaliation to the Iran-backed rebels' attacks on Red Sea shipping they say show solidarity with Gaza.
+The United States and Britain have in recent days launched strikes against Yemen's Huthis in retaliation to the Iran-backed rebels' attacking Red Sea shipping in what they say is solidarity with Gaza.

+Chris Beauchamp, chief market analyst at online trading platform IG, said "The lack of a surge in oil prices suggests that demand is just not strong enough at present to drive a new leg higher for crude."

 The producer price index reading gave traders a much-needed shot in the arm after a forecast-beating rise in the consumer price index, a surge in jobs and Fed minutes suggesting officials would keep rates elevated for some time.